training EDITORS AND JOURNALISTS

 Seminars are generally devised for specific industry disciplines, but a more general session can easily be provided if required.
 So far, training sessions have been aimed at:

 Subterfuge and investigative journalism

 Following the PCC’s report into subterfuge and newsgathering, the PCC ran refresher courses on subterfuge and investigative journalism for journalists from all the national newspapers.
 Two of the seminars, held in London and Glasgow, were addressed by representatives from the Information Commissioner’s Office as well as by PCC staff.
 In all, seven two and a half hour sessions were held on this subject.

-The PCC has also run seminars for individual newspapers and media groups, including IPC media, The Sun, Manchester Evening News, Birmingham Mail and Birmingham Post, Jersey Evening Post, Bristol Evening Post, Western Daily Press, and the Bath Chronicle.
+The PCC has also run seminars for individual newspapers, magazines and media groups, including DC Thompson titles, Archant titles, IPC media, The Sun, Manchester Evening News, Birmingham Mail and Birmingham Post, Jersey Evening Post, Bristol Evening Post, Western Daily Press, the Bath Chronicle, Take a Break, Chat and many more.
 We are always happy to provide this sort of seminar to individual publications on request; alternatively, the PCC can provide materials for journalists to work through in their own time.

 For more information please contact Tonia Milton or by telephone 020 7831 0022.